dincerilke/LatexTemplates/readme.md

   - Obviously including code is very useful for reports, there's not really much custom stuff here but it's a good reminder of my preferred ways to include code (there's a lot of options)
 - Maths Stuff
   - I've created a few helper functions/stuff for my maths
+- Misc
+  - contains a todo tag I use to remind myself whats still left to do

   See longformnotes.pdf for a demo of each "feature"